-AZ-801T00: Configuring Windows Server Hybrid Advanced Services
+AZ-801T00: Configure Windows Server Hybrid Advanced Services

 In diesem Training erfahren IT-Experten, wie sie fortgeschrittene Windows Server-Dienste mithilfe lokaler, hybrider und cloudbasierter Technologien konfigurieren.
 In diesem Training erfahren IT-Experten, wie Sie die Hybridfunktionen von Azure nutzen können, virtuelle und physische Serverworkloads zu Azure IaaS migrieren und Azure-VMs unter Windows Server schützen.
 In diesem Training erfahren IT-Experten auch, wie sie Aufgaben im Zusammenhang mit Hochverfügbarkeit, Problembehandlung und Notfallwiederherstellung ausführen.